SereneAbraham2705/how-well-you-know-me-quiz-mark1/README.md

 This is a CLI QUIZ APP.
-It is a fun app which consists of questions regarding Harry Potter, a series of seven fantasy novels written by British author J. K. Rowling.
+It is a fun app to test your knowledge about me.
+It consists of a number of questions regarding me.
-The qusetions has options and on choosing the right answer points are rewarded.
+Options are present for each question and on selecting the right question marks are awarded.
 At the end of the quiz the score is displayed.

 CHECK OUT THE APP HERE: